 Frieze New York is sponsored by BMW.
 (Actually, Frieze's global lead sponsor is Deutsche Bank, but BMW is louder on the branding front, so that's what we're talking about.)
 BMW's VIP shuttle service used to involve sound art installed in the cars' stereos.
 Perhaps because everyone prefers to ride the ferry, they're now focusing on a lounge presentation, including the exhibition "200 Women," by Geoff Blackwell and Ruth Hobday, who are explicitly called "creators" rather than "artists" in the press material.
 Odd choice for an art fair?
 BMW Press Room

-Performance Art is Reinvigorating Fashion Shows
+ROUND-UP: Performance Art is Reinvigorating Fashion Shows

 Sound artist Pan Daijing composed an intensely performative fashion show for fellow Chinese-Berliner Ximon Lee.
 SLEEK